Aiden25451/Git-Tutorial/setup.md

-## vscode
+## VS Code

-The code editor vscode will be used during this tutorial.
+The code editor VS Code will be used during this tutorial.
 [Here](https://code.visualstudio.com/download) is the download page from their official site

-## git
+## Git

 The git tool will also be used during this tutorial.
 It comes pre installed on mac devices.
 If you have a windows pc, click [here](https://gitforwindows.org/) to see the official download link.